Fire in the Flood | Listen now!

 CLICK TO LISTEN

-New England native, ORÎ moved to Nashville, TN in 2019 to begin his solo journey exploring the world of pop electronica.
+New England native, ORÎ moved to Nashville, TN in 2019 to begin his solo journey exploring the world of electropop.

 Young and resilient, ORÎ's high-flying vocals give nods to artists such as Sam Smith and Ryan Tedder.
-Using funky melodic hooks and electronic currents, one might consider his style reminiscent of SG Lewis, ZED, and Charlie Puth.
-Musical inspiration spans from Mike Posner and Dua Lipa to Calum Scott and Coldplay.
+Using funky melodic hooks and electronic currents, one might consider his style reminiscent of SG Lewis, ZEDD, Virginia to Vegas, and Charlie Puth.
+Musical inpsiration spans from Mike Posner and Dua Lipa to Calum Scott and Coldplay.

 Music was always ORÎ's passion, often forgoing social outings to hunker down in his bedroom recording demos.
 Still, music took a more therapeutic roll as he grew older and was confronted by the inconvenient fact that he was gay.

-His debut single, "Fire in the Flood", is an appropriate beginning as it speaks resilient courage into the tired and war-weary soul.
-'Everyone has a flood in their life.
+His debut single, "Fire in the Flood," is an appropriate beginning as it sings shear courage into the tire and war-weary soul.
+"Everyone has a flood in their life.
 Mine was being gay in an environment that didn't create affirmative space for that.
 At my core, I knew the only way to keep from drowning was to understand pain has a purpose.
+I came to realize the issue wasn't the people who surrounded me, but rather the ideologies taught to them.
+That freed me.
 If we know our value and identity, nothing can keep us down.
-I discovered the strength was inside me all along.' - ORÎ
+I discovered the strength was inside me all along."

 "We have a unique responsibility to personify the love we want." - ORÎ